 Anime Flavor: Tokyo & Kyoto with Snow Monkey Tour is an itinerary especially revised for your winter visit.
 This tour gives you a sampling of all that Japan has to offer, from unique locales to "must see" tourist attractions in Tokyo, Mt Fuji, Matsumoto, Takayama, Kanazawa, Kyoto and Nara, as well as some changes that you can only experience in the winter.

 The tour begins in Tokyo, following a route of mountainous interior through the coastal regions of the Honshu island, then we finish in Osaka.
 Our private guides and drivers will help you navigate Tokyo's cultural landmarks, fashionable neighborhoods, and diverse shopping districts.
 Learn how to make your own sushi with a professional sushi chef and savor your delicious creations.
-Explore attractions like the Asakusa district with an atmosphere of old Tokyo, Japan's largest and busiest fish market, the historical Imperial Palace, and the record-breaking Tokyo Tower.
+Explore attractions like the Asakusa district with an atmosphere of old Tokyo, Japan's largest and busiest fish market, drive by the historical Imperial Palace, and take in the view from the record-breaking Tokyo Skytree’s main observation deck.

 You will also visit the dramatic Black Crow Castle (Matsumoto Castle), and the famous snow monkeys at Jigokudani Nature Park.
 There, you'll stay at a ryokan (traditional inn) where you can unwind in the hot springs (onsen) and dine on gourmet kaiseki cuisine.
 Afterwards, head on to Takayama, located amongst the Japanese Alps.
 Due to their remote location, these places are beautifully preserved and developed their own culture as a result, making it unique from the rest of Japan.
 Visit the charming village of Shirakawa- go and understand what gassho-zukuri architectural style through your own eyes.
 You'll also have a chance to visit the beautiful city of Kanazawa, which is often overlooked by Western tourists.
 Here, you'll visit the Kenrokuen Garden (one of Japan's top three gardens) and see what six attributes make a perfect landscape.